 From the film:

-The UST between Hermione and Ron in Prisoner of Azkaban.
+- The UST between Hermione and Ron.
 The first is during the lecture where Buckbeak is introduced and Hermione, in a panic, grabs Ron's hand.
 He proceeds to give her this amazed look, and she shoots him a glance that says "Don't you say a word".
 The second is when they're visiting the Shrieking Shack, and Hermione asks if he wants to get closer.
 After a short uncomfortable pause, she specifies that she meant closer to the shack.

 Dumbledore: Did what?
 Good night.

-Lupin's response to Neville naming Professor Snape as his greatest fear: "Snape. [nodding] Frightens us all."
+- Lupin's response to Neville naming Snape as his greatest fear, made even better by the DVD subtitles: "Snape. [nodding; murmurs] Yes, frightens all."